 A: A license is required for every machine or physical host that you want to backup.
 In the case when the product is used on a cluster, each node of the cluster must be licensed.

-Q: What is the difference between Acronis Backup and Acronis Backup Advanced products?
+Q: What is the difference between Acronis Backup and Acronis Backup Advanced?

-A: Acronis Backup products are designed for backing up data in small business environments that have a small number of machines and that have no need of centralized management, data deduplication, and backup to tapes.
-Acronis Backup Advanced products provide centralized management, data deduplication, tapes support, and other great functionality.
-This Advanced backup solution is designed for larger customer environments and it protects any system type: virtual machines, physical servers, applications, workstations, and more.
+A: Acronis Backup is designed for backing up data in small business environments that have a small number of machines and do not require centralized management, data deduplication, and backup to tapes.
+Acronis Backup Advanced provides centralized management, data deduplication, tapes support, and other great functionality.
+It is designed for larger customer environments and it protects any system type: virtual machines, physical servers, applications, workstations, and more.

-Q: Can I apply a PC license to protect a server and vice versa?
+Q: Can I apply a PC/Workstation license to protect a server and vice versa?

 A: A PC license cannot be used by Acronis Backup running on the Server operating system.
 However, when Acronis Backup is running on a PC operating system, it accepts the license for Windows Server.